MauriceChocoSwiss/MauriceChocoSwiss/README.md

 -The 7th art ! 🎥 </br>
 -Video games ! 🎮🎮</br>
--And when you have to let off steam ...
+-And when I have to let off steam ...
 Airsoft with friends ! 🔫🔫🔫
 </br>
 <img src="200.gif">